When did you come to know that Daniel Vettori will not be able to play the all important final?

 I am very excited.
 In fact, not just I - the whole team is very excited and upbeat about playing in India.
 They are all looking forward to get out there.

+Although you could never cement your Test place in the South African squad, you always managed to find a place for yourself in the ODI team for most of your international career.
+Would you say that your style of play is more suited to the shorter version of the games?
 Although, the international records suggest that, I don't think so.
 I have always enjoyed the longer version of the game more and according to me, scoring runs in a Test match or a four-day game is always more satisfying as a batsman than hitting runs in one-dayers or T20s.
 No doubt Twenty20 cricket is very good, but Test cricket is obviously the best format of the game.

 I've been keeping an eye on the Domestic Series.
 News is that starting October 28 our MTN ODI series will include the new trial changes.
 Overs will be reduced to 40 overs each, allowing 12 players a side and allowing the batting side to pick Powerplays.
 However while the teams can pick 12 players, only 11 can bat and field.
 The first Powerplay will extend up to 10 overs and the second for five and both must be taken before the 35th over.
 For one, four fielders will be allowed outside the ring, and for the other three.
 Also for rain delays overs will be deducted immediately, and matches will be played over a set period regardless of the weather.
 There will be substantial prize money and bonuses for players and franchises.